Quasso/qui/README.md

 * Any ideas for features
 * Ideas for improving performance

 If you have any suggestions, issues or anything else feel free to file something.
 I can't dedicate buckets of time to this--I'm just creating it to speed my workflow and thought I'd share the love in case anyone else can make good use of it.
+I will periodically update it though as I enhance the script and discover bugs.
 I hope it helps somebody else!